 (From this point on I will use “woman” as shorthand for “feminine person”, and “man” as shorthand for “masculine person”.
 With the understanding that “woman” or “man” is just shorthand notation for a person operating, maybe momentarily, in a feminine or masculine archetypal psychological role)

 Deida says that the feminine goal is love, while the masculine goal is freedom, or power.
-This is a good summary for the fundamental problem that exists between people of opposite polarity who are trying to relate to each other, but as already mentioned, it is not precisely true.
+This is a good short-hand notation for the fundamental problem that exists between people of opposite polarity who are trying to relate to each other, but as already mentioned, it is not precisely true.
 The deeper truth is that feminine and masculine people have different styles of loving.
 Both seek to love and be loved, they just express it differently.
 Because for feminine people, the fundamental currency of love is attention, empathy, real emotional presence.
 But for masculine people, the fundamental currency of love is practical service.
 Men want to solve problems, and they particularly want to solve women’s problems.
-This is the deepest desire of masculine people, to solve feminine problems, to support women and to “provide” for them in some way, to be useful and productive and to be valued and appreciated as such; no less than the deepest desire of feminine people is to increase or magnify love.
-As such, it could be said that the masculine style of love is more action-oriented.
-It involves doing things, rather than listening and feeling and seeing and then reflecting back.
+This is the deepest desire of masculine people, to solve feminine problems, to support women and to “provide” for them in some way, to be useful and productive and to be valued as such; no less than the deepest desire of feminine people is to increase or magnify love.
+As such, it could be said that the masculine style of love is much more active.
+It involves doing things, rather than listening and seeing and responding empathetically.

-To put this another way: do you know the joke, the difference between men’s and women’s brains?
+Women (or people in feminine consciousness) cannot understand these kinds of limitations of masculine attention, because it is not how women’s brains works.
+You know the famous joke, the difference between men’s and women’s brains?
 Women’s brains are like spaghetti: everything touches everything else.
 Men’s brains are like little boxes, none of which touch each other.
 Women are generally better at multi-tasking, and can turn their attention on a dime.
-And so, a woman may attempt to access a certain box in a man’s brain — the empathy box in particular — but he won’t be able to do that, partly because his attention is currently focused on another box, and maybe also because a man’s empathy box may be very small, for reasons described below in the men’s section.
+And so, a woman may attempt to access a certain box in a man’s brain – the empathy box in particular – but he won’t be able to do that, partly because his attention is currently focused on another box, and maybe also because a man’s empathy box may be very small, for reasons described below in the men’s section.
 And the woman will get angry, because she can’t understand how he could be like this.
 After all, it’s not how she operates.